vladkinoman/just-my-notes/computer-science/algorithms-and-data-structures/competitive-programmers-notes.md

 ## Sorting

+The efficient general sorting algorithms work in O (n log n) time, and many algorithms that use sorting as a subroutine also have this time complexity.

+### Inversions

 A useful concept when analyzing sorting algorithms is an **inversion**: a pair of array elements (array[a], array[b]) such that a < b and array[a] > array[b], i.e., the elements are in the wrong order.
 For example, the array

 ```